wvchallenges/se-challenge-expenses/README.md

 1. Java 8
 2. Spring Boot MVC framework
+3. apache Maven build manager
-3. JPA for the ORM mapping
+4. JPA for the ORM mapping
-4. H2 In Memory Database
+5. H2 In Memory Database
-5. Bootstrap for the HTML pages
+6. Bootstrap for the HTML pages
-6. And two implementations for the view:
+7. And two implementations for the view:
  1. Pure Spring MVC with a little help from jQuery
  2. RESTful services provided by Spring and consumed by AngularJS